lizmat/articles/5to6-signatures.md

     $foo      # positional parameter, receives in $foo :$bar     # named parameter "bar", receives in $bar

 Unless otherwise specified, named parameters are *optional*.
+If a named argument is not specified, then the associated variable will contain the default value, which usually is the type object `Any`.

 If want to catch *any* (other) named parameters, you can use a so-called "slurpy hash".
 Just like the "slurpy array", this is indicated by an